What Are Possessive Nouns?

-'Possessive nouns' are nouns that show possession or belonging.
-They use a special structure to show ownership.
+'Possessive nouns' are nouns that mainly show possession or belonging.

 When the singular noun ends in the sound 's' we cannot add apostrophe s at the end of the possessive noun.
-As a result, all you have to do to show possession is to ass only an apostrophe at the end of the noun.
+As a result, only an apostrophe is added at the end of the noun.
 For example:

 In my idea,